Meet our alumni from India

 - Virya Paramita Energy Pvt Ltd

 The Vortex energy drive is a novel hydro-kinetic energy harvesting technology with minimalistic human foot-print on environment being developed by Honeyloop Technologies, a start up company which aims to commercialise the technology.
-This project involves laboratory testing and testing of a prototype in real-time conditions to understand the range of scalability of the technology.
-Based on the outcome of the testing, design modification would be proposed to mathematical analysis.
+This project conducted laboratory testing and testing of a prototype in real-time conditions to understand the range of scalability of the technology.
+Based on the outcome of the testing, design modification were proposed for mathematical analysis.

 Feasibility study of liquid-Ammonia direct injection stratifications: Towards carbon-free combustion